-This post will highlight how the simple Pay Yourself First rule can change your financial future for the better and covers 3 ways specifically for UK residents to start implementing this vital habit for ensuring future financial prosperity.
+The simple Pay Yourself First rule can change your financial future for the better and here we cover 3 ways specifically for UK residents to start implementing this vital habit for ensuring future financial prosperity.

 Why Should You Pay Yourself First?